-If you’re packing to a new home and need advice, let us assure you first – you’re in the right place.
+If you’re packing for a new home and need advice, let us assure you first – you’re in the right place.

 You’re probably reading this article because everything looks so cluttered, and you don’t know where to start, or you need the fastest and easy way to get everything organized.